Author: Matthew Rogers

 The company was founded in 1988 by Ralph Dommermuth and is owned by United Internet, a German Internet company.
 With employees of over 7000 people, 1&1 is one of the largest web hosting companies in the world.
 It has offices in 10 countries and data centres located in Europe and Kansas.

 1&1’s headquarters is located in Montaubar, Germany.
 The company has reached several milestones since its inception.
-By 2000, it entered the UK web hosting market and opened an office in the UK.
+By 2000, it entered the web hosting market here and opened an office in the UK.
 It started to directly serve customers in the United States by 2003 with headquarters located in Chesterbrook, Pennsylvania.
 And in 2013, it expanded its services to Mexico.

 1&1 provides a variety of products and/or services including domain name registration, web hosting on Linux and Windows platforms, email hosting, website builder, eCommerce, and server solutions (e.g. dedicated, virtual, dynamic cloud servers).
+We’re not keen on recommending them as a top website host at the moment, but more on that later.

 The company has over 70,000 servers that operate in data centres located in Europe and the USA.
 According to the company, they host about 19 million domains and transfer over 20,000TB of data per month.